 - 11. The UC PB is made up as follows:

 - Non-Executive Chair

-- UC Director General and Senior Responsible Owner
+- Change and Resilience Director General and UC Senior Responsible Owner

-- DWP Operations Director General

-- DWP UC Operations Director General
+- DWP Work and Health Director General

 - UC Programme Director

 - DWP IT Director General, Chief Information Officer

 - DWP Finance Director General

-- DWP Strategy, Policy and Analysis Group, Director of Working Age
+- DWP Policy Director UC and Employment

-- HMRC Director (Tax Credits and RTI)
+- HMRC Director General (Tax Credits and RTI)

-- London Borough of Islington Chief Executive and UC Partnership Forum
+- London Borough of Hillingdon Chief Executive

-- DWP Human Resources Director General
+- DWP People and Capability Director General

 - HMT Director of Personal Tax, Welfare and Pensions

 - Cabinet Office, Operations Lead

 - Deputy Secretary for Work and Inclusion DFC Northern Ireland

+- Special Advisor to the Secretary of State

 - 12. Other Attendees will be invited as required for specific agenda items.

 - 13. Where members are unable to attend they should field an empowered deputy with the required authority to make decisions.
-Deputies should be pre-agreed with the UC DG (SRO).
+Deputies should be pre-agreed with the Change and Resilience DG (SRO).